seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 The son and heir of old Tiberio.

 **JULIET**
-What’s he that now is going out of door?
+What's he that now is going out of door?

 **Nurse**
 Marry, that, I think, be young Petrucio.

 **JULIET**
-What’s he that follows there, that would not dance?
+What's he that follows there, that would not dance?

 **Nurse**
 I know not.